Carlyle, Warburg Pincus sell India shares as market rebounds

 In an unrelated deal, Warburg Pincus sold about 17.5 million shares in lender Kotak Mahindra Bank Ltd (KTKM.NS) through stock market deals to raise about $170 million, three sources with direct knowledge of the matter said.

-The two block deals came after BSE Sensex.BSESN rose 11 percent in January, its first rise in three months, and the best month since September 2010.
+The two block deals came after India's main market .BSESN rose 11 percent in January, its first rise in three months, and the best month since September 2010.
 It was the best January rise for the index since a 19 percent rise in 1994.

 India's stock market dropped nearly 25 percent in 2011, making it one of the worst global performers and leaving few options for private equity firms to exit from their portfolio companies either through IPOs or block deals.